Barbarpotato/React-Query-Fundamental/README.md

     ...
     ...
 ```
-in this scenario, we want the projects query fired after the userId value has been retrieved from the users query. to implement it, we use the enabled property in the projects query third argument and setup the value to be -> !!userId (double nagation converts the value to a boolean. true if the value is not undefined anymore otherwise it will be false).
+In this scenario, we want the projects query fired after the userId value has been retrieved from the users query. to implement it, we use the enabled property in the projects query third argument and setup the value to be -> !!userId (double nagation converts the value to a boolean. true if the value is not undefined anymore otherwise it will be false).

 # Initial Query Data
 This feature improves the data viewing experiences for a user. for the use case of this course, if we want to access the superhero detail, from the superheroes component, it will always fetching the specific superhero data from the id itself, which is make the user going to see the loading component, because the query will trying to fetch some specific detail of superhero.<br/>